AlbertaBeef/dobble_classification_on_ultra96v2/README.md

 ### Step 1: Training Your Model

 :pushpin: Training takes a considerable time, between 8-12 hours depending on the GPU.
-You can either:
+You can alternatively:

 + Skip the training phase altogether and use the pretrained Keras checkpoint available in keras_model.zip.
 In this case, you can copy the k_model.h5 file inside this zip archive to the ./files/build/keras_model folder.
 You can then skip the remaining parts of Step 1 and go directly to Step 2.